 The account in her book of him leaving her is heartbreaking, but Brix is ruthlessly self-aware of the instincts which led her into her relationship with Mark E Smith and, later, violinist Nigel Kennedy.
-'They were both exactly like my father.
-That's the whole point; charismatic geniuses that had

 'They were both exactly like my father.
 That's the whole point; charismatic geniuses that had classic narcissistic personality disorder and just completely dynamic and mad.
-I allowed myself to 'I was coming from a very vulnerable place, be controlled and be the muse and thought their battered by the music industry, battered by my creativity and art was more important than mine.
-I marriage, battered from everything and didn't never realised I was powerful and super creative believe in myself.
-I didn't know if I could write.' in my own right.
+I allowed myself to be controlled and be the muse and thought their creativity and art was more important than mine.
+I never realised I was powerful and super creative in my own right.
 I just didn't have any value on myself or my artistic achievements.
-I just thought She penned a chapter.
-Her mum thought it was they were better than me.' fantastic.
-Her agent said it was so bad, they orbit of the increasingly erratic Smith led to her quitting the band for good.
-A chance encounter at Harvey Nichols in 2000 marked the beginning of her relationship with fashion businessman Philip Start.
-She says he is completely different.
+I just thought they were better than me.'